-In Nerdfighteria, a virtual land where nerds that have taken a liking to John and Hank Green’s vlog community, essentially a land of socially-conscientious nerds, come together and refer to angry, YouTube comments as angry–squids?
+In Nerdfighteria, a virtual land where nerds that have taken a liking to John and Hank Green’s vlog community, people refer to angry, YouTube comments as angry–squids?
 Octopuses?
 Octopi?
 Am I remembering this right?

-I love dictionaries–particularly the ones that include bits of etymology.
-As much as I hate to say this, I also love Merriam-Webster dictionaries, because when I read anything that has rich enough vocabulary that I have to keep a dictionary at my side and constantly refer to it–I’m sorry, but Oxford dictionaries have quantifiable failures.
+I love dictionaries.
+When I read anything that has rich enough vocabulary, I have to keep a dictionary at my side.
+However, I’m sorry, but Oxford dictionaries have quantifiable failures.

-The sheer number of times my older, but same-sized pocket Merriam-Webster dictionary helped me though Cosmos by Carl Sagan, Journey to the Center of the Earth by Jules Verne, Song of the Dodo by David Quammen and so many others, but my intended new replacement by Oxford either didn’t have the word or rarely had one the other dictionary had–it never had a word Merriam-Webster didn’t.
-Even going back a generation, my mom’s experience with pocket dictionaries and comments from a teacher growing up, Oxford doesn’t have words that people don’t already know.
-It’d be interesting to compare word selections sometime if I haven’t already burned it as a symbolic, “I’d never burn a book, but I’ll make an exception for you.”
+My older Merriam-Webster dictionary has helped me through Cosmos by Carl Sagan, Journey to the Center of the Earth by Jules Verne, Song of the Dodo by David Quammen.
+But my new Oxford replacement often didn’t have the word I needed.
+Rarely, it had one the other dictionary had.
+But it never had a word Merriam-Webster didn’t.
+Even going back a generation, my mom’s experience with pocket dictionaries and comments from a teacher growing up, Oxford didn’t have words that people didn’t already know.

-But that’s merely a story I wanted to share.
-After all, these days pocket dictionaries are just for when you want to read and don’t want to check something on a screen, like you do all day already.
+That’s merely a story I wanted to share.
+After all, these days pocket dictionaries are just for when you want to read and don’t want to check something on a screen like you do all day already.

 Incidentally, I found a convenient video made by Merriam-Webster addressing the eight-legged problem:

 Words have different correct plural depending on their origin and which languages they’ve been officially adopted into.
-Octopus is Greek, so octopodes is one correct option.
-Octopuses is officially correct for English.
+Octopus is Greek, so octopodes are one correct option.
+Octopuses are officially correct for English.
 Octopi is born from coincidence and confusion because “-us” is a common suffix in Latin, even though the real word has -pus as the suffix, meaning foot.
-No matter how similar words can sound or look like something from an another language they are not that other language, and there’s no logic or grammatical accuracy to apply an irrelevant language’s rules on another.
+No matter how words can sound similar or look like something from another language, they are not that other language.
+There’s no logic nor grammatical accuracy to apply one language’s rules to another.

 Sorry, I like Latin too, but it doesn’t have a place here.
-Greek words are used a lot in science–use Greek plural if you want the sophisticated appeal of Latin.
+Greek words are used a lot in science just like Latin–use Greek plural if you want the sophisticated appeal of Latin.

 And it turns out that John was referring to squids.